SecDev-Lab/wish/wish-command-generation-api/docs/design.md

    - `QDRANT_PORT=6333` (or your Qdrant server port)
    - `QDRANT_COLLECTION_NAME=wish` (or your collection name)

-If Qdrant dependencies are not installed but `VECTOR_STORE_TYPE` is set to "qdrant", the system will fall back to using ChromaDB.
+### Dependency Management

+The system uses a feature-based dependency approach:

+- Base installation: No vector store dependencies are included
+- `[chroma]` extra: Includes ChromaDB dependencies
+- `[qdrant]` extra: Includes Qdrant dependencies

+If you try to use a vector store without installing its dependencies, the system will display an error message with installation instructions.